 Many of us love a traditional home style, often associating it with feeling calm, cosy and comfortable.
 However, it can be hard to create if you live in a modern house.
+Some homes can achieve this by minimising walls, and others can simply add tasteful eyelet curtains to a space.
+It really depends on what you are working with.
 But have no fear!
 We have some tips and tricks that will give you’re home that classic feel in no time.

 Get Cozy with a Fireplace

 The fireplace was first designed back in the Middle Ages, in order to make and retain heat in the home.
 It is still a desirable feature today, with many traditional homes installing fireplaces in their living rooms.
 Period properties often have fireplaces in bedrooms too, as this was once the only heat source.
 In order to create a traditional feel in your home, consider investing in an electric fire, gas fire or log burner.
 Not only will this add period charm, it will also keep you feeling warm and cosy in those winter months.
 Win, win!